Featured Weapon Emulation - Musket (set as an Elephant Gun)

-The gaming engine SATR2 emulates 69 different weapons.
-Whereas the new SATR3 live gaming engine has more than 300 emulations.
-These weapon emulations are categorized into four (4) classes:
+The gaming engine SATR3 live gaming engine has more than 350 emulations.
+Within this huge range of live gaming emulations is a sub-set of weapon emulations which are categorized into four (4) classes:

 Today we feature the famous Musket.

 The term Musket was actually used to describe a variety of weapons, including the long, heavy guns with a matchlock, wheel lock, or flintlock.
 The Musket used loose powder fired with the gun barrel resting on a stand.
 It also sometimes referred to lighter weapons with a snaphance, flintlock, or caplock and bullets using a stabilizing spin (Minié ball).

 This emulation is great for reenactments or for those battlefield operators who have included some of the Morita gaming guns in their arsenal.
 Or you can use the Quester wearable technology with, say, an authentic Musket replica.